Jennifer Skiff: The Divinity of Dogs: True Stories of Miracles Inspired by Man's Best Friend

+Rescuing Ladybugs: Inspirational Encounters with Animals That Changed the World

 Skiff's third book, Rescuing Ladybugs: Inspirational Encounters with Animals That Changed the World, published by New World Library in 2018, highlights the true stories of remarkable people who didn't look away from seemingly impossible to change situations, and describes how their lives have been enriched while they've worked to save animals.
-Leaders in what Skiff calls the "Compassion Movement", their stories illustrate how we can break barriers to improve all life on earth.
+Leaders in what Skiff calls the Compassion Movement, their stories illustrate how we can break barriers to improve all life on earth.

 From Rescuing Ladybugs: "There's an honorable war being fought in our world for animals.
 In it, the good are going after the evil, the generous are taking aim at the greedy, and the kind are blanketing the cruel.
 I refer to it as the compassion movement because it's fueled by a desire to alleviate suffering."

 In the book, Skiff says that in 2018 "there are more laws and corporate policies protecting farm animals than ever before, and more consumers are leaving animals off their plates and eating plant-based meals instead.
 This colossal shift is due to Josh Balk and other leaders in the compassion movement who confront cruelty head-on, using common sense and innovation."

 In the book, Skiff says "There are many leaders in the compassion movement — too many to profile in one book.
 These are the people we admire for their ability to see the roots of problems and develop effective strategies for fixing them, as well as for their courage to combat greed when it inevitably clashes with compassion.
 They are the visionaries, pacesetters, and analytical thinkers whose unexpected connections with animals are driving sweeping change throughout the world."

-In the book, Skiff notes Jill Robinson, co-founder of Animals Asia as "leading the compassion movement on the largest continent on earth – Asia."
+In the book, Skiff notes Jill Robinson, co-founder of Animals Asia as "leading the compassion movement on the largest continent on earth – Asia".

-Dr Michael W Fox, veterinarian and author on Rescuing Ladybugs: "Rescuing Ladybugs is an exceptional book - a clarion call to awaken our empathy, ignite compassionate action, and help recover our humanity in these dystopian times.
+Michael W. Fox, veterinarian and author, on Rescuing Ladybugs: "Rescuing Ladybugs is an exceptional book - a clarion call to awaken our empathy, ignite compassionate action, and help recover our humanity in these dystopian times.
 It should be required reading."